InstantWebP2P/sws-spec/SecureWebSocket.md

 ### SWS' handshake process consists of six steps

 1. WebSocket client connect to WebSocketServer,

-2. WebSocket client send ClientHello message to WebSocketServer with their public key/certification information and a Random number,
+2. WebSocket client send ClientHello message to WebSocketServer,

-3. WebSocket server verify ClientHello message and decide to continue or reject handshake request,
+3. WebSocket server got ClientHello message and send ServerHello message back,

+4. WebSocket client got Server's ServerHello message, then verify ServerHello message, then decide to continue or reject handshake process,

    a.
-If WebSocket server grant client's handshake request, then send it's public key/certification information,
+If WebSocket client grant server's handshake request, then send ClientReady message to Server, then switch to secure-context,
-      another encrypted Random number and Share-Key as ServerHello message back

    b.
-If WebSocket server reject client's handshake request, then [send invalid certification as ServerHello message back and] close WebSocket client,
+If WebSocket client reject server's handshake request, then close WebSocket client,

-4. WebSocket client got Server's ServerHello message, then verify Server's certification and decide to continue or reject handshake process,
+5. WebSocket server got Client's ClientReady message, then verify ClientReady message, then decide to continue or reject handshake process,

    a.
-If WebSocket client grant server's handshake request, then send encrypted Share-Key as ClientReady message to Server, then switch to secure-context,
+If WebSocket server grant client's handshake request, then switch to secure-context,

    b.
-If WebSocket client reject server's handshake request, then close WebSocket client,
+If WebSocket server reject client's handshake request, then close WebSocket client,

-5. WebSocket server got Client's ClientReady message, extract their Share-Key, then switch to secure-context,
 6. Both WebSocket client and server run on secure-context, done.

 ### All exchanged data format is JSON